Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 It’s been a long-running joke between Christina and me that re-enactment villages are the backbone of Ontario tourism.

 From Fort William in Thunder Bay to Fort Malden in Amherstburg, It seems that every historic fort and town in the province is filled with people in period dress trying to hide their cell phones in the many layers of vintage clothing that they’re wearing.
-And when I first visited Upper Canada Village I totally expected the same thing.
+When I first visited Upper Canada Village, I totally expected the same thing.

 I was right, but I was also wrong.